No-Regret Learning with Unbounded Losses: The Case of Logarithmic Pooling: Preliminaries

 We use Algorithm~\ref{alg:omd} to accomplish this goal.
 The algorithm is online mirror descent (OMD) on the weight vector.
 Fix any $\alpha \in (0, 1/2)$.
 We use the regularizer

+This is known as the Tsallis entropy regularizer; see e.g.\ \citep{zs21} for previous use in the online learning literature.
 We obtain the same result (up to a multiplicative factor that depends on $\alpha$) regardless of the choice of $\alpha$.
 Because no choice of $\alpha$ stands out, we prove our result for all $\alpha \in (0, 1/2)$ simultaneously.

 We will generally use a step size $\eta = \frac{1}{\sqrt{T} \ln T} \cdot \frac{1}{12m^{(1 + \alpha)/2} n}$.
 However, in the (unlikely, as we show) event that some expert's weight becomes unusually small, we will reduce the step size.